This year our Women and Fair Trade Festival will feature nine incredible fair trade artisan cooperatives from different areas of the globe:

-Marigold - Gateway to India brings clothing, accessories, home decor, jewelry, gifts and furniture to Austin.. all from India!
+Marigold - Gateway to India brings clothing, accessories, home decor, jewelry, gifts to Austin.. all from India!
 Visit Marigold soon to see newly arrived items!
-Fashionable Dresses, Block Printed Cotton Tops, Crinkle Skirts, Homespun Kurtas and Shirts for men, Bed Linens, Traditional Indian Jewelry, White Cotton Clothing for Men & Women, Embroidered Kashmir Wool Shawls, and much more.
-We also have a new collection of our very popular vintage silk saris!
+Fashionable Dresses, Block Printed Cotton Tops, Crinkle Skirts, Homespun Kurtas and Shirts for men, Bed Linens, Traditional Indian Jewelry, Shawls, Scarves and much more.
+Many of the items are one of a kind and vintage!

 Palestine Online Store